Practical Leadership for District 1

 I’ve called Independence home for more than 38 years.
 I’ve raised a family here, built lasting relationships here, and watched our city grow and change.
 That long view shapes how I approach leadership — with care, perspective, and a commitment to getting decisions right.

 My decision to run for City Council comes from a simple belief: local government should be steady, transparent, and accountable to the people it serves.
-Currently serving in my second term as an elected Committeewoman, I continue to serve Independence by working to strengthen transparency, encourage accountability, and build trust through preparation, respect, and consistent follow-through.
+Currently serving in my second term as an elected Committeewoman, I continue to represent residents of Independence while working to strengthen transparency, encourage accountability, and build trust through preparation, respect, and consistent follow-through.
+As an elected representative, I’m accountable directly to the voters of Independence, and that responsibility shapes how I approach transparency, budgeting, and long-term planning.

-I take the time to read the details, understand the process, and listen before making decisions — because local leadership affects real families and real lives.
+I take the time to read the details, understand the process, and listen before making decisions — because local leadership affects real families and real lives here in Independence.

 How I Approach Leadership